lionel-panhaleux/archon-bot/README.md

 ```

 Note you can also use `/round reset` to reset the finals if you have a missing finalist.
+In that case though, the toss is _not_ rerolled.

 #### Cautions, warnings, disqualification